haxsaw/hikaru/docs/installation-quickstart.rst

     ``pip install hikaru``

-This will install the core Hikaru package, the four most recent K8s model packages, and the codegen package (all all their dependencies).
+This will install the core Hikaru package, the four most recent K8s model packages, and the codegen package (and all their dependencies).

 If installing from source,  cd into the project root and then you can install from setup.py:

     ``python setup.py install``

-If you want to install just core support and models for a single Kubernetes release, for example release 25.x, you can just install that model package and it will also install the core Hikaru
+If you want to install just core support and models for a single Kubernetes release, for example release 27.x, you can just install that model package and it will also install the core Hikaru
 package:

-    ``pip install hikaru-model-25``
+    ``pip install hikaru-model-27``

 If you want to fine-tune your installation so it is smaller and more targeted, see the :ref:`Installation` page for details on how to install specific parts of